zhangzihan-is-good/GA4TSP/README.md

-Using genetic algorithm to solve the traveling salesman problem, this is an experiment from a course during my master's degree.
-The report is my experimental report.
-If it is helpful to you, you can click on the star.
+A genetic algorithm was utilized to solve the Traveling Salesman Problem as part of an experimental project during my master’s studies.
+This report serves as the documentation of my experiment.
+If you find it helpful, your support by giving it a star would be greatly appreciated.